How long can my Fiido travel on a 10.4Ah/14Ah battery?

 Click here for more details.

 To ensure the safety of all users, the Panel recommends the following physical criteria for all PMDs:

 • Maximum device speed of 25km/h (for motorised devices only);

 • Equip the device with white light in front and red light at the back, and switch them on during hours of darknesses.

 For more information, please visit the website here.

 Please bear in mind that shared paths (park connectors and cycling paths) have a higher speed limit of 25km/h as compared to footpaths (where pedestrains walk), which by 2019 will have a limit of 10km/h.
 Click here for more information.

 UL2272 is a fire safety standard given to electric scooters and electric hoverboards that has passed rigorous testing conducted by UL, an independent USA company.

 In September 2018, the Land Transport Authority (LTA) of Singapore announced that electric scooters and personal mobility devices sold from July 2019 onward must comply with the UL2272 standard.
 At the time of this announcement, the vast majority of electric scooter brands in Singapore are not UL2272 certified.

-Users of PMDs who own non-UL2272 certified devices can continue to use them until the end of 2020.
+Users of PMDs who own non-UL2272 certified devices can continue to use them until 30 June 2020.
 From 1st January 2021, only UL2272 certified devices can be used legally.